VictorHarrison/linux/commands.md

-- Linux system has `mkhomedir_helper` to creat a home diretory to user tha haven't this
+- Linux system has `mkhomedir_helper` to creat a home diretory to user tha hasn't this

 	sudo mkhomedir_helper usertest